 Circle of Confusion

-Tiny points of light
+Tiny points of light – the Circle of Confusion

-The ‘Circle of Confusion’ defines the Depth of Field
+The ‘Circle of Confusion’ defines the ‘Depth of Field’

-Inside the DoF we see the circle of confusion as a tiny, sharp point.
-As our person walks nearer to the edge of the depth of field the circle of confusion will grow gradually.
-As the person passes the DoF-edge the circle of confusion for the observation-point is large enough for us to see it.
-The focus is now lost, the point we are observing has become unsharp.
-It will become more blurred as the subject continues to walk toward the lens.
-In other words, outside the DoF we see a larger circle of confusion overlapping with other points nearby creating a blurred area of the image.
+Here is how it works… As our person in the diagram walks from the object plane, nearer to the edge of the depth of field, the circle of confusion will gradually grow.
+At some point the person passes the DoF edge.
+Now, all the circles of confusion that make up the person’s image are large enough for us to see.
+The focus is lost.
+The point we are observing has become unsharp.
+So, the image will become more blurred as the subject continues to walk toward the lens.
+In other words, as our person walks out of the DoF we see the circle of confusion overlapping with other points nearby.
+This creates a blurred area of the image.

 Circle of confusion – size matters

 Size is the critical factor.
 An ‘acceptably sharp’ CoC is defined as one that appears sharp to the eye on an 203 × 254 mm (8 x 10 inch) print viewed from 305 mm (12 inches) away.
 In practice this works out to about 0.25 mm (1/100th of an inch) on that print size.
 Of course a different standard size would apply to different print sizes.
 Manufactures use these standards to create DoF markers for lenses.

 In the modern digital camera we already have a standard preset for the circle of confusion on the sensor.
 In practice the individual pixel on the sensor makes a convenient focus-point definition.
 If an individual point of light creates a circle of confusion bigger than the size of one pixel, it will start to affect the surrounding pixels and the sharpness will be lost.